Addres:

 Overview

-The Saipal Himal trek is less demanding, it does not require the high altitude trekking experience good health and fitness are enough for this trek.
+The Saipal Himal trek is less demanding; it does not require the high-altitude trekking experience, good health, and fitness are enough for this trek.
 This trek will give you life-long memories to remember.
-The perfect season to trek here is during the spring and autumn seasons.
-These seasons are ideal as the weather is perfect and the landscape are at its most vibrant.
+The perfect season to trek here is during the spring and autumn.
+These seasons are ideal as the weather is perfect and the landscape is at its most vibrant.
 The Saipal Himal base camp trek is a perfect trek option for those who are seeking an adventure with rich cultural experiences.

 Itinerary